voonya/pet-home/README.md

     Acceptance criteria: max count is 10
   2. Edit information about his pet.
   3. Delete pet from his zoo.
-  4. Create advertisment.
+  4. Create advertisement.
     Acceptance criteria: user must have at least one pet
-  5. Edit advertisment.
+  5. Edit advertisement.
-    Acceptance criteria: nobody of holder left request for advetisement.
+    Acceptance criteria: nobody of holder left request for advertisement.
   6. Delete advertisement.
     Acceptance criteria: advertisement is not in progress and not completed.

 ### Holder
-Owner has the following features:
+The holder has the following features:
   1. See the list of advertisement to choose one of them.
   2. Send request to complete an advertisement.
   3. Discard request.